 COA 681 Seminar in Cross-Cultural Communication (3.0); 3 cr.
 The study of the impact of culture, norms, languages and values on the shaping and the perception of communication messages within and across national and international boundaries.
-Issues may include verbal and non-verbal communication, and others.
-Prerequisite: COA 610 examines current figures and issues peculiar to the Lebanese media.
+Issues mav include verbal and non-verbal communication, and others.
+Prerequisite: COA 610

 COA 682 Seminar on the Lebanese Media (3.0); 3 cr.
 An in-depth survey of the Lebanese media (both print and broadcast).
 Areas include history, economics, and trends.
-The course
+The course examines current figures and issues peculiar to the Lebanese media.